Mills picks Brunswick schools official to be Maine’s next education commissioner

-AUGUSTA, Maine — Gov.-elect Janet Mills said Wednesday that she’ll nominate Brunswick Assistant Superintendent Pender Makin to lead the Maine Department of Education and her ambitious pushes for universal pre-K and raising minimum teacher salaries in Maine.
+AUGUSTA, Maine — Gov.-elect Janet Mills said Wednesday she’ll nominate Brunswick Assistant Superintendent Pender Makin to lead the Maine Department of Education and her pushes for universal pre-K and raising minimum teacher salaries in Maine.

 Makin, 54, of Scarborough has been the second-in-command in Brunswick since 2015 after 12 years as the principal of an alternative high school now controlled by Brunswick, where she was named principal of the year by the Maine Principals Association in 2013.

-Note: Correction: An earlier version of this report misstated the date of Janet Mills' inauguration.